amilmshaji/amilmshaji/README.md

 <!-- Your title -->
-## Hi, I'm Amil M Shaji, a Developer 🚀 from India.
+## Hi, I'm Amil M Shaji, a AI Engineer 🚀 from India.

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/